Lazy

 veclconj(v)

-Return the elementwise complex conjugate of a vector.
+Return the complex conjugate.

-Trys to call a method conjugate on each element.
+Tries to call a method conjugate on each element.

 If not found, simply keeps the element as is.